Candy Harlots

-Candy Harlots were an Australian band from Sydney, active between 1987 and 1995.
+Candy Harlots were an Australian glam metal band from Sydney, active between 1987 and 1995.
 They also released material as Helter Skelter and The Harlots.
 According to rock music historian Ian McFarlane they were, "an unashamedly macho, decadent lot, with a black leathers 'n' chains and gutter-rock image played out over an entertaining brand of hard-edged rock 'n' roll."
 They enjoyed Top 20 chart success with their March 1992 EP Foreplay on the Australian Recording Industry Association (ARIA) Singles Chart and obtained a Top 40 chart position with their sole full-length album Five Wicked Ways in May 1992.

 History

 Candy Harlots were formed in 1987 in Sydney by guitarist Ron Barrett (aka Ron B. Gypsy, ex-Glam Savages), drummer Tony Cardinal (ex-What??!!, Soggy Porridge), vocalist Mark Easton (ex-Suicide Squad, Kelpies, Soggy Porridge, Glam Savages) and bass guitarist Nick Szentkuti (ex-Glam Savages).
 Shortly after the band was formed, Easton met guitarist Marc De Hugar in Melbourne and invited him to join the group.
 Szentkuti spent six months as bass guitarist; he was followed by Scott Millard (ex-The Faith) and then Leeno Dee (ex-Roxx).
 The band developed an underground following around Sydney and were offered a recording deal with Virgin Records after three shows but their manager turned down the offer.
 The contract was not signed until the band's management deal expired four years later.
 They played frequently in suburban Sydney pubs, including the Kardomah Cafe in Kings Cross and the St James Tavern in the city, and secured support slots with The Cult, Cheap Trick, Divinyls, The Angels, The Sunnyboys, Danish rock band D-A-D and Kings of the Sun.

 Although the band's popularity increased, they found it difficult to secure a major label contract.
 Melbourne label 'Au Go Go Records' issued their debut 7" single Red Hot Rocket in April 1989, with the initial 500 copies pressed on red vinyl and wrapped in a pair of women's lace knickers.
 The single was produced by Mick Cocks of hard-rockers Rose Tattoo.
 The band followed this up with some live dates in Melbourne in mid-1989.

 Numerous live shows led the band to prominence in the Sydney rock scene, and a follow-up single entitled Danger (backed with Wrap 2 Arms) was released in May 1990 on the Sydney label 'Timberyard'.
 A friendship between New Jersey band Skid Row and Candy Harlots was struck after a Hordern Pavilion show in 1990.
 Both bands jammed on The Troggs' song "Wild Thing" at an after-show party at the Kardomah Cafe, with members of Mötley Crüe (touring at the time) also in attendance.